Online Master of Science in Information Systems

 Examines project management principles used to effectively plan, direct, and control project activities to achieve schedule, budget and performance objectives.
 Reviews the project life-cycle, organization and charters, work breakdown structures, responsibility matrixes, cost budgeting, scheduling, and resource allocation.
 Presents planning and control methods such as PERT and Gantt charts, earned value management, and an overview of project management software applications.

 This course presents current and emerging theories in security management.
 Topics include the policies, guidance, technologies and organizational concerns that security managers must address in leading and providing secure computing environments.
-Students will explore topics such as access control, security architecture, cryptography, and the CISSP Common Body of Knowledge.
+Students will explore topics such as access control, risk identification and cryptography.

 This course provides an integrated approach to system analysis and design processes.
 Students will explore advanced topics to evaluate and select system development methodologies and design system solutions.
 The role of effective interpersonal communication techniques and integration practices with users and user systems is emphasized.